googleinterns/step/walkthroughs/week-4-libraries/blobstore/blobstore-walkthrough.md

 Click the **Start** button to begin!

+## Java 8

+If you have not yet switched your environment to Java 8 (as instructed in the [week 2 walkthrough](https://github.com/googleinterns/step/blob/master/walkthroughs/week-2-web-development/portfolio-walkthrough.md#java-8)), you will need to do so now before continuing with this walkthrough.

 ## The Goal

 The goal of this project is to use Blobstore to add image uploads to the